nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### UC10: Mark Task as done

-Mark a task entry by index.
+Mark a task entry by index or keyword 'due'.

 ##### Main Success Scenario